-The process of solving a problem or determining a problem to an issue.
-Troubleshooting often involves the process of elimination, where a technician will follow a set of steps in order to determine the problem or resolve the problem.
+To troubleshoot is solving a problem or determining a problem to an issue.
+Troubleshooting often involves the process of elimination, where a technician follows a set of steps to determine the problem or resolve the problem.

 Computer troubleshooting overview

 Below is a brief overview of the basics of troubleshooting a computer problem.
-Following these steps will help identify a problem and will help direct you in finding the resolution to a problem.
+Anyone can follow these steps to help identify or solve most computer problems.

 Reboot the computer

-If the computer is acting strange, frozen, or encountering errors and is able to boot, reboot the computer.
-Often rebooting the computer can solve many computer issues.
-We highly recommend not doing any of the below steps until the computer has been rebooted.
+If the computer is acting strange, frozen, or encountering errors and can boot, reboot the computer.
+Often, rebooting the computer can solve many computer issues.
+We highly recommend not doing the steps below until the computer is rebooted.

 Has any new hardware or software been added?